ben-xD/push/push/README.md

 #### Android

-- Set up your firebase project, add your Android app to the project, and follow the steps in the Firebase web console.
+- Set up your firebase project, add your Android app to the Firebase project (using the `applicationId` defined in your `build.gradle`), and follow the steps in the Firebase web console.
 For example,
     - download the `google-services.json` into the `android/app/` folder.
     - Modify your Android project to include the following 2 lines - you can check exactly where this needs to go by looking at the example app:
         - Add `apply plugin: 'com.google.gms.google-services'` to your app's `android/app/build.gradle`.